hellovip/wp--iBuildapp/readme.txt

 iBuildApp is a great opportunity for any business or individual to get their mobile presence and connect with clients and followers, wherever they are..

 **Easy-to-use**

 Intuitive and user-friendly interface allows you to easily modify your app and manage it's content.
-You can customize background image, color, logo, buttons and bottom tabs;  change functional widgets -  all changes are immediately shown on our simulator.
+You can customize the background image, color, logo, buttons and bottom tabs; you can also change functional widgets - all changes are immediately shown on our simulator.

 **Features**

-Push notifications - keep your customers engaged with app updates, promotions and more
+* Push notifications - keep your customers engaged with app updates, promotions and more
 * Social sharing - allow your customers browse, view and share photo, audio and video content via Facebook, Twitter, text message  or email
 * Event listings - keep customers informed and list all of your businesses events
 * Coupons - create mobile coupons for your customers to unlock by "checking in" at your business
 * Custom Form - create appointment forms, order forms, feedback forms, any form you can think of OpenTable integration - restaurant reservation system
 * One-touch calling - give your customers one-touch calling inside your app.
 No numbers to save or remembereCommerce - shopping cart
-* And more..
+* And more...

 **Monetize**

-There are quite a few ways you can make money by creating app for iPhone using iBuildApp: sell your app on iTunes store, connecting to your e-Commerce store or in-app advertisement.
+There are quite a few ways you can make money by creating apps for iPhone or Android using iBuildApp: sell your app on iTunes, connecting it to your e-Commerce store or in-app advertisements.

 iAd and AdMob are the best ways to generate revenue from your native iPhone and Android apps.
 Hundreds of iOS developers are already making more than $50,000 per quarter serving iAd rich media ads.